A greenhouse can be the ace up a gardener’s sleeve.

 A cheaper way is to bring in a large tub or water butt, fill it up, and you’ve got a low grade, natural heater ready to go.
 What this does is absorbs the days warmth and then slowly releases it through the night.
 It wouldn’t be enough to warm your hands, but it is enough to help keep the frost at bay.

-If you are using any type of heater in your greenhouse, consider all your plants and make sure you won’t be harming some of the others.
+If you are using any time of heater in your greenhouse, consider all your plants and make sure you won’t be harming some of the others.
 You can create greenhouse heating zones using the bubble wrap to help separate out plants to give them the exact conditions they need.